mesosphere/kubeaddons-kommander/README.md

 1. apply and push tags
    1. "base" semver based tag: e.g. `git tag v1.1.0 && git push origin v1.1.0`
    1. "consumable" stable tag(s) for supported k8s versions: e.g. `git tag stable-1.16-1.1.0 && git push origin stable-1.16-1.1.0`
-1. create new `stable-*` branch for that minor release: e.g. `git checkout -b stable-1.1.x`. that way future updates have an easy target.
+1. create new `[0-9].[0-9].x` branch for that minor release: e.g. `git checkout -b 1.1.x`. that way future updates have an easy target.
 1. head to github and update release information for that release: check [releases page](https://github.com/mesosphere/kubeaddons-kommander/releases) for up-to-date example.
-1. add that new `stable-*` branch to `mergebot-config.json` on `master` and set its version to the next patch release (usually `.1`)
+1. add that new `[0-9].[0-9].x` branch to `mergebot-config.json` on `master` and set its version to the next patch release (usually `.1`)
 1. in order to allow backports to that newly reated minor version, make sure that the charts minor version also is bumped.
 1. to make it easy for fellow colleagues, create a new directory on `master` (e.g. `1.2.0`) and your new stable branch (e.g. `1.1.1`) for people to work in)

-There is no need to merge back `stable-*` branches into master since we don't need to maintain a flat history anymore.
+There is no need to merge back `[0-9].[0-9].x` branches into master since we don't need to maintain a flat history anymore.

 ### Dealing with previously released stable versions

-Sometimes we might need to push a fix for an older version, in these cases we need to use the `stable-*` branch for these versions.
-E.g. in order to be able to push "Kommander 1.0.1" after `master` already is in a WIP "1.1.x" state, we have `stable-1.0.x` branch to release `v1.0.1` tag.
+Sometimes we might need to push a fix for an older version, in these cases we need to use the `[0-9].[0-9].x` branch for these versions.
+E.g. in order to be able to push "Kommander 1.0.1" after `master` already is in a WIP "1.1.x" state, we have `1.0.x` branch to release `v1.0.1` tag.

 #### Tag/release previously released versions (patch releases)

 1. fetch latest repo state: `git fetch`
-1. checkout respective stable branch: e.g. `git checkout stable-1.0.x`
+1. checkout respective stable branch: e.g. `git checkout 1.0.x`
 1. apply tag: e.g. `git tag v1.0.1 && git push origin v1.0.1`
 1. update `mergebot-config.json` on `master` and set its version to the next patch release

-There is no need to merge back `stable-*` branches into master since we dont need to maintain a flat history anymore.
+There is no need to merge back `[0-9].[0-9].x` branches into master since we dont need to maintain a flat history anymore.